 - 87% of respondents reported not seeking out mental health support following a direct or indirect experience with hate crime or harassment.

 In March of 2022, OVBC re-asked Oregonians seven questions on close-to-home experiences of race-based hate crimes and harassment, originally asked in a survey administered in October 2021 as a statewide survey, and again in January 2022 of Asian Oregonians.
 The October to March results comparisons tracks significant increases in hate crime and harassment during that time period.

-Based on a results comparison, there is compelling evidence that the frequency of race based incidents have increased over the last several months.
+Based on a results comparison, there is compelling evidence that the frequency of race-based incidents has increased over the last several months.
 It cannot be said for sure if hate crimes have increased specifically for Asian Oregonians because OVBC did not have the supplemental Asian sample in March that they had for the AHSC project in January.
 However, looking at the trends shown in the data, hate crimes have likely increased for them as well.

-APANO has focused their efforts on community awareness and public policy advocacy.
+APANO has focused its efforts on community awareness and public policy advocacy.